kaitlynmalsky/cs326-g40-project-repo/README.md

 To view the milestone submissions, download the repository and enter `npm run milestone-01` (Project Planning) for Milestone 1 or `npm run milestone-02` for Milestone 2 (Frontend).
 The milestone you run will open in [http://127.0.0.1:3000](http://127.0.0.1:3000).

+Altertnatively, you can visit our domain at [https://villagelink.fly.dev](https://villagelink.fly.dev/#login)!

 ## How to use

 ### Map View